mco-gh/csync/README.md

 ## Dependencies
 * The lowest common denominator of shells, /bin/sh.
 * The gsutil command, which is included in the Google Cloud SDK (https://cloud.google.com/sdk/).
+* A cloud storage account with one of the supported providers.

 ## Dude, why don't you just use rsync(1)?
 * rsync entails a peering relationship between two machines, which can get complicated if you have multiple